itda-work/django-wireview/README.md

-# Reactor, a LiveView library for Django
+# Wireview, a LiveView library for Django

-Reactor enables you to do something similar to Phoenix framework LiveView using Django Channels.
+Wireview enables you to do something similar to Phoenix framework LiveView using Django Channels.

 ![TODO MVC demo app](demo.gif)